UPVC Roofline Installation - PDF

 For those wanting a simple, unfussy finish there are the Standard L Shaped Boards with a slightly rounded edge.
 For those wanting more detail in the eaves, we also stock Ogee Cover Boards.
 These feature a moulded decorative line on the front of the Board.

-Our Standard Cover Board Colours are White, Anthracite Grey, Black Ash, Golden Oak, and Rosewood.
-The Ogee Cover Boards in White only.
+Our Standard Cover Board Colours are White as well as four Woodgrain style colours - Anthracite Grey, Black Ash, Golden Oak, and Rosewood.
+The Ogee Cover Boards are available in White only.

 Cover Boards are guaranteed for 10 years in relation to discolouration and product performance.
 They are Class 1 Fire Rated in accordance with BS476.